hardenedlinux/chiba/README.md

 Chiba project was created for fun and for profit.

-Nowadays, we're actually facing an extreamly complex supplychain.
+Nowadays, we're actually facing an extreamly complex supply chain.
 There are several neo cutting-edge models to cope with the complexity:
-- **Mainframe-Like all in one solution**: It is using the mainframe methodology to build new supplychain for x86 servers.
+- **Mainframe-Like all in one solution**: It is using the mainframe methodology to build new supply chain for x86 servers.
 E.g, [Oxide](https://oxide.computer/).
 - **GPU-oriented computing node**: To maximize the performance of a single node while playing the role of an ODM, ensuring the best cost-performance ratio.
 E.g, [Tinycorp - Tinybox](https://tinygrad.org/#tinybox).
 - **Building block approach**: Abstract the critical components in the OEM supply chain into building blocks that can be freely combined based on the needs of industry users.
 E.g, [HardenedVault](https://hardenedvault.net/).